0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 *it says that by using the command* `Set-DomainUserPassword`, we can reset the password for the `audit2020` account and be able to use it.

 We can do so by using a `Windows` host.
 We can run the `RunAs.exe` utility with the `/netonly` flag.
-That would let us use a set of credentials in the network and be able to do stuff.
+That would let us use a set of credentials in the network's context and be able to do stuff.

 But we first have to set the DNS on both the `Ethernet` and `OpenVPN` interfaces: